MooseTheCoder/moosethecoder/README.md

 ### 🧑‍💻 What I do

-I build software end to end — currently at **Safety NetAccess** as a Software Engineer / Hardware Specialist, where working across both sides of the stack (and the actual hardware) is part of the day job.
+I build software end to end — currently at **Pocket Box** as their CTO, where working across both sides of the stack (and the actual hardware) is part of the day job.

 - 🔧 **PHP** for building APIs
 - 🎨 **Vue.js** for frontend applications